EducationalPython/Cpp-colored/cpp-white/week-2/README.md

 Write a function `vector<int> Reversed(const vector<int>& v)` which will return the reversed copy of a vector v.

 ### Lecture notes: Container vector

+You can read what the lecture notes covered in russian in the file "Lecture notes week 2 -- Vectors, Maps, Sets.pdf" and my comments in
+"Lecture notes my comments.md".

 ### Problem set: Container vector